pivotal/docs-tap/workloads/server.hbs.md

 expose these applications outside the cluster.

-The `tcp` workload is a good match for traditional applications, including HTTP applications, that are implemented as follows:
+The `tcp` workload is a good match for traditional applications, including HTTP applications, which have the following implementation:

 * Store state locally
 * Run background tasks outside of requests
 * Provide multiple network ports or non-HTTP protocols
 * Are not a good match for the `web` workload type

-Applications using the `tcp` workload type have the following features:
+An application using the `tcp` workload type has the following features:

-* Do not natively autoscale, but can be used with the Kubernetes Horizontal Pod Autoscaler
+* Does not natively autoscale, but you can use these applications with the Kubernetes Horizontal Pod Autoscaler.
-* By default are exposed only within the cluster using a `ClusterIP` Service
+* By default, is exposed only within the cluster using a `ClusterIP` service
-* Use health checks if defined by a convention
+* Uses health checks if defined by a convention
-* Use a rolling update pattern by default
+* Uses a rolling update pattern by default

 When creating a workload with `tanzu apps workload create`, you can use the `--type=server` argument to select the `server` workload type.